linmagit/QueryBot5000/README.md

 ## Run forecasting on a sample of BusTracker workload:
     ./run.sh
-The forecasting results with different models for each cluster are in the _prediction-results_ folder.
+We provide an example of the workload forecasting for a sample subset of **BusTracker** workload.
+The prediction specified in the script is on 1 hour interval and 3 day horizon.
+The predicted arrival rates with different models for each cluster are in the _prediction-results_ folder.
 All the query templates of the workload can be found at _templates.txt_.

 The default experimental setting is to run under CPU.
 If you have a GPU, you can change [this parameter](https://github.com/malin1993ml/QueryBot5000/blob/master/forecaster/exp_multi_online_continuous.py#L101) to _True_ to enable GPU training.